WWE News: Corey Graves Explains Beef With CM Punk, Comments About Punk ‘Betraying’ His Friends

 WWE commentator Corey Graves cleared the air on Sunday, speaking to Fightful’s Sean Ross Sapp about the reasons why he called CM Punk out on Twitter in the aftermath of his loss to Mike Jackson at UFC 225.

-As explained by Fightful, the so-called “beef” between Corey Graves and CM Punk was highlighted on Saturday, as the NXT wrestler-turned WWE color commentator fired off a series of tweets where he accused Punk of “abandoning” and “betraying” people who had once supported him, and suggested that the 39-year-old mixed martial artist might have made a mistake when he “turned his back” on pro wrestling and joined UFC.
+As explained by Fightful, the so-called “beef” between Corey Graves and CM Punk was highlighted on Saturday, as the NXT wrestler-turned WWE color commentator fired off a series of tweets where he accused Punk of “abandoning” and “betraying” people who had once supported him and suggested that the 39-year-old mixed martial artist might have made a mistake when he “turned his back” on pro wrestling and joined UFC.
 He also replied to Twitter users who accused him of sucking up to his WWE bosses and not taking into account how miserable Punk claimed he was before leaving the company.

 When asked by Fightful’s Sapp about rumors that Punk had threatened to end his friendship with several WWE wrestlers if they didn’t walk away from the company, Graves said that he had never heard of such rumors, and that he wasn’t aware of any ultimatum made by his former friend.
 He did, however, admit that he was shocked when he texted Punk about meeting up for dinner in the latter’s hometown of Chicago, only for him to say that he was “no longer [interested] in being friends” with him or with anyone else still connected to WWE.